AlexanderJuestel/pyheatdemand/README.md

-# PyHD - PyHeatDemand - Processing Tool for Heat Demand Data
+# PyHeatDemand - Processing Tool for Heat Demand Data

 <a name="overview"></a>
 # Overview